mmp/pbrt-v3/README.md

   * Using static code analysis tools (e.g. MSVC's /analyze) on the code
   * Using dynamic tools like valgrind, Address Sanitizer, Thread Sanitizer, etc. when rendering various scenes.
-* Improving the build: our Makefile doesn't even properly track dependencies.
-We also provide scons files, but scons isn't widely installed.
-There's no XCode project or MSVC build solution.
-We'd happily take improvements in this area!
 * Portability: the system has been developed on Linux and OS X using x86 CPUs.
 It should be widely portable to other OSes and CPUs, but the only way to get those details right is for people to try it and let us know which